KevinHeathHigh/workshop-iris-classification/README.md

 Congrats!
 You have created your first snapshot -- a combination of the latest source code, environment, files, configurations, and performance metrics.

-For reference, here are few more quick details about what you can find in the repository.
+For reference, here are few more quick details about what you can find in the repository. and a [great resource](https://medium.com/codebagng/basic-analysis-of-the-iris-data-set-using-python-2995618a6342) for learning more about basic iris-dataset classification in Python

 Dockerfile: this is meant to keep track of your environment.
 For example, this Dockerfile ensures that our environment has all of the requirements needed to run our model.
 You can manage, edit, and create new enviroments with the [datmo env command](https://docs.datmo.com/commands/environment.html).
 You can learn more about environments with Docker on our [Datmo docs page](https://docs.datmo.com/guides/creating-your-environment.html)